What are your chances of obtaining a court order in Californiato take your child to another state to live?

 In situations when parents have joint custody, and one parent does not want the other parent to move away with the child, the parent seeking to move will need to request a move away order.
 The parent will have to show that the move is in the child’s best interest.

 Liberal Visitation v.
-Joint Custody in Move Away Orders
+Joint Custody

 The courts use a different analysis in assessing liberal visitation as compared to joint custody situations where the parents share joint physical custody and one parent wants to move with the children.
 There is case-law that sheds some light on how court’s interpret sole custody with liberal visitation from a joint physical custody arrangement.
 If the parent’s time-share is less than 30 percent, courts will generally find that sole custody is with the other parent.
 If a parent’s time is more than 30%, the court tends to look at other factors such as how much time a parent visits to help with homework, participates in doctor visits, parent-teacher conferences and extracurricular activities that is not part of their custodial time.
 When a parent has a time-share of 45% or more, courts generally characterize the parenting arrangement as joint custody.